munificent/craftinginterpreters/book/superclasses.md

 Ruby, you will be surprised by how much of it now looks familiar to you.
 You have seriously leveled up your knowledge of how programming languages work, which in turn gives you a deeper understanding of programming itself.
-It's like you used to be a race car driver and now you can pop the hood and repair the engine too.
+It's like you used to be a race car driver, and now you can pop the hood and repair the engine too.

 You can stop here if you like.
-The two implementations of Lox you have are complete and full-featured.
+The two implementations of Lox you have are complete and full featured.
 You built the car and can drive it wherever you want now.
 But if you are looking to have more fun tuning and tweaking for even greater performance out on the track, there is one more chapter.
 We don't add any new capabilities, but we roll in a couple of classic optimizations to